 ■ King Lear (William Shakespeare; 1606.
 Drama.)
 RFS *

 If pressed, I would cast my vote for Lear as the best of the plays.
 It is certainly the one that awes me more and differently each time I read it.
-(The first time was thirty-eight years ago in a graduate course at Temple University.)
+(The first time was thirty-two years ago in a graduate course at Temple University.)

 ATY Acquired this year